-One Sunday morning in the early 1990s, fellow business owners and Women's Network members Marie Covington and Norma Rist were sitting on Marie's back porch.
+One Sunday morning in the summer of 1986, fellow business owners and Women's Network members Marie Covington and Norma Rist were sitting on Marie's back porch.

 They were discussing the needs of women and girls in Greater Akron, which were too many to count and had very little funding to support them.